 Coinhub presents a large number of features on its website as important advantages with their trading platform.
 These advantages range from security, legal compliance, to 24/7 support, high liquidity and “minimal fees”.
 While we disagree with the information that the fees are “minimal”, as there are a lot of exchanges out there charging lower fees, we still feel that the other advantages presented are important to a prospective user.

-On the date of last updating this review (7 July 2019), the 24 hour trading volume on this platform was USD 38.7 million.
-This figure is decent, although there is definitely distance to cover in order to catch up with the biggest exchanges in the world.
+On 7 July 2019, the 24 hour trading volume on this platform was USD 38.7 million.
+This figure is decent, although there was definitely some distance to cover in order to catch up with the biggest exchanges in the world.
 Coinhub’s 24 hour trading volume on this date placed it on place no. 57 on the list of the exchanges in the world with the highest 24 hour trading volumes.
+On the date of last updating this review (31 March 2020, right in the middle of the crisis with COVID-19), neither Coinmarketcap nor CoinGecko had any information at all as to the 24 hour trading volume of Coinhub, but reported it as 0.
+This is a very big red flag for this exchange.

 US-investors can most likely trade here.
 We have at least not found any information on this exchange’s website to the contrary effect.